ServOKio/Furry-Map-Dev/README.md

 # Furry Map - Dev
 If you want to help in creating Furry Map - Welcome !
 Here are the main modules that you can help us with.
+You can always find out the details of what exactly we are doing right now on the [project page](https://github.com/users/ServOKio/projects/5).

 ## lang.json & app.js
 This is a translation files.
 First you need to find out your language code in ISO 639-1.
 You can just press the `F12` key, paste
 ```js